Amazon Fresh grocery store confirmed for the Sacramento area

-SACRAMENTO, Calif. — An innovative grocery store designed by Amazon is heading to the Sacramento area but exactly where it'll be is still something of a mystery.
+SACRAMENTO, Calif. — An innovative grocery store designed by Amazon is heading to the Sacramento area.

+Helen Dyda, a public information officer for the city of Roseville, said that an Amazon Fresh store will be located at 6780 Standford Ranch Road in Roseville.

+Dyda said the city is waiting on Amazon to complete the application steps for an exterior sign permit.

 A spokesperson for Amazon confirmed the news with ABC10 on Monday but details are scarce.
 The grocery store is called Amazon Fresh and is already serving many areas in Southern California like Los Angeles, Long Beach, Irvine and more.

-Note: (Editor's Note: This story has been updated to clarify the Just Walk Out system.)